-Serbia: New power generation projects on hold12.
-February 2015. / News Serbia Energy
+Serbia: New power generation projects on hold, News Serbia Energy

 There are several on-going generation projects in Serbia, but generally they are all marked with slow progress and delays.
 For some large projects, documentation was made 40 years ago, but due to sufficient generation in that period, there was no need for their urgent implementation.
 Since 1991, there were no investments in new large power plants or additional units, except modernization and extension of operational life in existing power plants.